TKtheDEV/V4A-ODM-ETC-AUDIO-Patch/README.md

 ## Installation

-1. Flash Viper4Android and install the App, then flash this patch.
+1. Flash Viper4Android and press the "action" button to download and install the App, then flash this patch.
 2. Reboot your device.
 3. Disable Dolby/Xiaomi sound enhancements in settings
 4. Give ViPER4Android FX root access